typestyle/typestyle/README.md

 ![](https://raw.githubusercontent.com/typestyle/typestyle.github.io/master/images/autocomplete.gif)

 There are quite a few css in js frameworks out there.
-This one is different in that it is focused on providing a cohesive story around managing CSS for TypeScript developers.
+This one is different:

+- Provides great TypeScript developer experience.
+- No custom AST transform or module loader (webpack) support needed.
+- Works with any framework (react, angular2, whatever, doesn't matter).

 ## Overview